 The statistics suggest that it's more beneficial to emphasize personal objectives and technical training than paperwork.
 Since modern technologies like AI and document management software with multiple features are now available, HRs have more spare time to spend on strategic and planning activities rather than administrative tasks.

 These figures from Enboarder demonstrate a significant inconsistency in the distribution of finances within companies.
-Most organizations are ready to spend thousands of dollars on head-hunting and staff recruitment.
-However, they undervalue the importance of the strong onboarding process, setting no funds for it.
-If your organization is among this 35%, perhaps the article is a sign for you to change the approach.
+Most organizations are ready to spend thousands of dollars on head-hunting and the hiring process.
+However, they undervalue the importance of a strong onboarding process, setting no funds for it.
+If your organization is among this 35%, perhaps this article is a sign for you to change the approach and consider investing in onboarding technology.

 According to Harvard Business Review, more than half of businesses do not do this.
 As a result, new recruits have a poor understanding of what is expected from them and see few perspectives for their career.